 In recent years, highlighter has become a staple product in any beauty routine as much as lipstick or mascara.
 Highlighter is a shiny powder or creme product that can be applied to the cheekbones and high points of the face to emphasize one’s best features.
 That being said, all that glitters is most definitely not gold.
-An extremely common ingredient in anything from highlighter formulas to basic toothpaste, is a flaky, lustrous mineral called mica.
+An extremely common ingredient in anything from highlighter formulas to basic toothpaste is a flaky, lustrous mineral called mica.
 With mica deposits located in rural areas in third world and developing countries, excavation and trade of the mineral have greatly affected the surrounding communities.
 A recent investigation conducted by Refinery29 exposed the living conditions for those working in the mica-dense area of Jharkhand, India.
 With the country outlawing mica mining, a lucrative business for decades, yet neglecting to close down the mines, the surrounding community was left to work in unsafe and unregulated conditions.
 Impoverished and unable to support themselves on their own, families often rely on their children to help make ends meet.
 Every day, an estimated 22,000 children, some as young as five, clamber into tiny mines equipped with heavy hammers and pickaxes, returning with baskets of mica, which they will later sift by hand.
 The whole process poses many hazards such as falling debris and excessive dust inhalation which can cause diseases and permanent damage to the lungs.
 Unfortunately, many adults and children regularly fall victim to these dangers and an average of 10-20 people pass away from mining-related incidents per month.
 In return for their raw materials, the children receive a meager daily wage ranging anywhere from the equivalent of 29 to 43 cents from the so-called “mica mafia.”

-While it may seem like boycotting brands who use child labor or supporting brands which do not is a simple solution, the issue proves to be much more complex.
-For one, having companies pull out of the area only lessons the demand for that community’s only source of income.
+While it may seem like boycotting brands who use child labor or supporting brands that do not is a simple solution, the issue proves to be much more complex.
+For one, having companies pull out of the area only lessens the demand for that community’s only source of income.
 Additionally, since the raw material is passed on “by a broker who sells it to an exporter, who then delivers it to a manufacturer,” it is very difficult for the companies who ultimately sell to the consumer to know much about the sourcing of the raw material.
 Therefore, there is not much the consumer can do for now to prevent this except supporting anti-child labor initiatives such as Terre Des Hommes and the Bachpan Bachao Andolan Organization, which seek to negotiate with the government and large companies to secure better conditions for the communities.

-Another glaring problem in the industry is the use of ingredients which contribute to the deterioration of the environment.
+Another glaring problem in the industry is the use of ingredients that contribute to the deterioration of the environment.
 Palm oil, a common ingredient in cosmetics and skincare, is responsible for the deforestation of international rainforests leading to the extinction of many species, most notably, the orangutan.
 Other chemicals like silicones and phthalates often find their way into oceans and poison aquatic life.
 The simple act of checking the ingredients in the products that you buy can help combat this pressing issue.

 While we often tend to believe that ethical beauty dilemmas only have to do with the product itself, like many things in life, what is on the inside matters too.
 With makeup and personal care items primarily made from plastic, the items only contribute to the disastrous effects of plastic packaging on our environment.
 With plastic packaging accounting for approximately 40% of global plastic usage and only 15% able to be recycled, the plastic builds up in landfills and pollutes our land and oceans.
 While humans continue to produce 300 tons of plastic per year, it is imperative that we all do our part to combat this problem.
-Luckily, there are many brands that provide biodegradable and zero waste packaging alternatives to reduce the guilt of supporting such a wasteful industry.
+Luckily, there are many brands that provide biodegradable and zero-waste packaging alternatives to reduce the guilt of supporting such a wasteful industry.